Yoga for health

 - Kundalini.
 Emphasizes the effects of breath on the postures.
 The goal is to free energy in the lower body so it can move upward.

 - Viniyoga.
 This style adapts postures to each person's needs and abilities, and coordinates breath and postures.

 Look for yoga classes at your local gym, health center, or yoga studio.
 If you are new to yoga, start with a beginner class.
 Talk with the instructor before the class and tell them about any injuries or health conditions you may have.

 You may want to ask about the instructor's training and experience.
 However, while most instructors have had some formal training, there is no objective yoga certification body.
 Choose an instructor you enjoy working with who does not push you in ways you are not comfortable.

 Most yoga classes last from 45 to 90 minutes.
 All styles of yoga include three basic components:

 - Breathing.
-Focusing on your breath is an important part of yoga.
-Your teacher may offer instruction on breathing exercising during the class.
+Focusing on your breathing is an important part of yoga.
+Your teacher may offer instruction on breathing exercises during the class.

 - Poses.
 Yoga poses, or postures, are a series of movements that help boost strength, flexibility, and balance.
 They range in difficulty from lying flat on the floor to difficult balancing poses.

 - Meditation.
 Yoga classes usually end with a short period of meditation.
 This quiets the mind and helps you relax.

 While yoga is generally safe, you can still get hurt if you do a pose incorrectly or push yourself too far.
 Here are some tips to stay safe when doing yoga.